demiroguzhan/melbourne-housing-analysis/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ##  322500  853000  985000 1003046 1129250 1870000       9

-The value of this property is defined as 710.000 units.
-When we look at the mean and median price values in two different fields, the arrows again shows the field with 7570 properties.
-With this information, we edit the Propertycount of this property as 7570 and include it in our analysis.
+The value of this property is defined as 710.000 units and if we look at the mean and median price values in two different fields, the arrows again shows the field with 7570 properties.
+With this information, we edit the “Propertycount” of this property as “7570” and include it in our analysis.

 ``` r
 housing_dataset[18524, "Propertycount"] <- 7570